-SHRA served as the State of California's Administrative Entity for ESG for Sacramento County and City.
-The State ESG RRH program began in December 2016 and serves households in the Cities of Sacramento, Citrus Heights, Elk Grove, Rancho Cordova and the unincorporated county.
+SHRA served as the State of California's Administrative Entity for ESG for Sacramento County.
+The State ESG RRH program began in December 2016.
+The State ESG RRH program primarily serves households in the Cities of Sacramento, Citrus Heights, Elk Grove, Rancho Cordova and the unincorporated county.
 Other households within the County of Sacramento can also be assisted.
-The State ESG program follows Sacramento Steps Forward Coordinated Entry process.
+SHRA received renewal funding from HUD for a Family Self Sufficiency (FSS) Coordinator that will assess the needs of public housing residents and coordinate supportive services and other activities designed to help such residents attain economic and housing self-sufficiency.
 SHRA and Sacramento County Child Protective Services continued the Bringing Families Home Program; ESG is utilized as match to assist in reunifying homeless or at-risk of homelessness families.
+The County applied and received a new allocation for this program.

-The Housing Authority of the City of Sacramento continues to manage its existing portfolio and transition some properties to the Rental Assistance Demonstration (RAD) program.
+The Housing Authority of the County of Sacramento continues to manage its existing portfolio and transition some properties to the Rental Assistance Demonstration (RAD) program.
 SHRA and the County Housing Authority implemented new technological advancements to improve efficiency and move site management functions to paperless activities.
-Under the RAD program, the Central City I project was completed in December 2022 and a RAD application was submitted for Central City II.
+For the RAD program, In the County pre development is underway and we will be submitting a 2023 RAD application for Sun River project which is comprised of five properties.
 A RAD application will be submitted annually, until all scheduled units are converted.

-The COVID-19 pandemic continues to have devastating residual effects on homeless populations; many households were able to secure housing with subsidies like ESG-CV and CDBG-CV.
+The COVID-19 pandemic continues to have devastating residual effects on homeless populations; many households were able to secure housing with subsidies like ESG-CV and a CDBG-CV.
 The economy is slow to recover; households struggle to find jobs that pay a living wage.
 The majority of households that found housing through subsidies are unable to maintain housing without support.
 Childcare is also difficult for families to secure, especially low to moderate income families.
 SHRA's Sacramento Emergency Rental Assistance program was very successful in providing rental assistance to low-income individuals and provided rental arrears payments to landlords which assisted people at risk of homelessness from becoming homeless, and all SERA funding has been expended.
 SHRA has applied for additional emergency rental assistance from the U.S. Department of the Treasury; however, it is not known how much additional funding will be awarded.